2018 Calls for Nominations and 2018 Award Recipients

 A committee consisting of the immediate past ECA president, the three ECA journal editors, and the current ECA president will work to select the recipients of the ECA Centennial Scholarships.

-All nominations and materials must be sent by March 15, 2018 to ECA Past President Jason Wrench at email@example.com
+All nominations and materials must be sent by March 15, 2019 to ECA Past President Ben Bates at firstname.lastname@example.org.

 The Ecroyd Teaching Excellence Award is presented annually to recognize excellence in teaching.
 The specific criteria include: (1) ECA membership for five continuous years; (2) a full-time teaching position at any level of education at the time of nomination and (3) a demonstrated record of employing communication principles as the foundation for constructing pedagogical principles applied in teaching practices.

 The Ecroyd Award selection committee is composed of the past three winners of this award.
-All nominations and materials must be sent electronically by February 15, 2018 to past recipient and committee chair, Sara Chudnovsky Weintraub at firstname.lastname@example.org
+All nominations and materials must be sent electronically by February 15, 2019 to past recipient and committee chair, Andy Wolvin, at email@example.com.

 The Past Officers' Award is presented annually by the past officers of ECA to an outstanding ECA member who has not been a past ECA officer.
-To be considered for the award, the nominee must: (1) be a current member of ECA; (2) be 10 to 15 years beyond the doctorate; (3) be a tenured faculty member; (4) have contributed a significant body of research to the communication discipline, and (5) possess a significant record of continuing service to ECA.
+To be considered for the award, the nominee must: (1) be a current member of ECA; (2) be 10 to 15 years beyond the doctorate; (3) have contributed a significant body of research to the communication discipline, and (4) possess a significant record of continuing service to ECA.

-All nominations and materials must be sent by February 15, 2018 to committee chair and Past President, Danette Ifert Johnson at email@example.com
+All nominations and materials must be sent by February 15, 2019 to committee chair and Past President, Kanan Sawyer at KSawyer@wcupa.edu.

 Research Fellow status may be awarded annually in recognition of distinguished research.
 The specific criteria include: (1) recognition of distinguished research in the field of communication; (2) the nominee must be a living member of ECA at the time of nomination who has been an ECA member for a minimum of ten consecutive years prior to the nomination and (3) a record of active and continuous service to ECA as manifested by such activities as an association officer, chairing an interest group, editing an ECA journal, etc. No more than 1% of the membership can be given this award in any given year.

-All previous research fellows serve as the selection committee with nominations and materials sent by February 15, 2018 directly to the chair, Lynne Kelly at firstname.lastname@example.org
+All previous research fellows serve as the selection committee with nominations.
+Please send nomination materials directly to the chair, Pamela Lannutti (firstname.lastname@example.org) by February 15, 2019.

 The Eastern Communication Association (ECA) is now soliciting nominations for "Distinguished Teaching Fellows" recognition.
 The teaching fellows program recognizes a distinguished career of teaching excellence in the field of communication and is limited to colleagues who have active and ongoing service to ECA.
 Potential candidates must be a living member of ECA at the time of nomination and have a minimum of ten years of consecutive ECA membership.No more than 1% of the membership can be given this award in any given year.
 There are no self-nominations for the "Distinguished Teaching Fellows" program.

-All previous teaching fellows serve as the selection committee with nominations and materials sent by February 15, 2018 directly to the chair, Danette Ifert Johnson at email@example.com
+All previous teaching fellows serve as the selection committee with nominations.
+Please send nomination materials directly to the chair, Sara Chudnovsky Weintraub (email@example.com) by February 15, 2019.